andrebeckwith07/azure-sentinel-siem-lab/README.md

 ## Step 5 – Enriched Logs with Geolocation Data
 <img width="700" src="https://github.com/user-attachments/assets/e8fdf863-d1a9-4005-8883-231c6d856208" />

 Imported a 54,000-row IP geolocation watchlist into Sentinel.
-Used an ipv4_lookup KQL query to enrich raw logs with city, country, latitude, and longitude — showing exactly where attacks are coming from.
+Used an ipv4_lookup KQL query to enrich raw logs with city, country, latitude, and longitude.
+This showed exactly where attacks were coming from.

 ---